canibanoglu/tango_with_django_book/chapters/git.rst

 ...................
 Once your workspace has been updated with the latest changes, the onus is on you to do some work!
 Within your workspace, you can take existing files and modify them.
 You can delete them too, or add new files to be version controlled.

 It's not all plain sailing, however.
 You must be aware that as you work away, you need to keep Git up-to-date on the list of files you have added, removed or updated by modifying the *local index*.
 The list of files stored within the local index are then used to perform your next *commit*, which we'll be discussing in the next step.
 To keep Git informed, there are several Git commands which let you update the local index.
-Three of the commands are near-identical to those that were discussed in Section :num:`requirements-core-commands-label`, with the addition of a ``git`` prefix.
+Three of the commands are near-identical to those that were discussed in Chapter :ref:`requirements-label`, with the addition of a ``git`` prefix.

 - The first command ``git add`` allows you to request Git to add a particular file to the next commit for you.
 A common newbie mistake is to assume that ``git add`` is used for adding new files to your repository only - *this is not the case!
 You must tell Git what modified files you wish to commit, too!* The command can be used in the fashion ``git add <filename>``, where ``<filename>`` is the name of the file you wish to add to your next commit.
 Multiple files and directories can be added with the command ``git add .`` - `but be careful with this <http://stackoverflow.com/a/16969786>`_!